jhpyle/docassemble/_docs/documents.md

 e-mail it somewhere (behind the scenes), or post it to a web site.

-You can save an assembled document to a variable by adding a `variable name` key to an attachment.
+You can save an assembled document to a variable by adding a `variable name` sub-component to an attachment component.
 For example:

 {% include side-by-side.html demo="document-variable-name" %}

+# <a name="attachment block"></a>Creating an Attachments Block

-You can also assemble a document and save it to a variable without presenting it to the user in this manner.
-You do not need to use [`attachments`] with a [`question`]; it can stand on its own, and it will be evaluated when **docassemble** needs the definition of the variable indicated by `variable name`.
+You can also assemble a document and save it to a variable without presenting it to the user.
+To do so, you don't use [`attachments`] within a [`question`] block. `attachments` can stand on their own, as an `attachments` block, and it will be evaluated when the Steward needs the definition of the variable indicated by `variable name` component.

 The following example creates a PDF file and an RTF file containing the message "Hello, world!" and offers the files as hyperlinks.

 {% include side-by-side.html demo="document-variable-name-link" %}

-The varible indicated by `variable name` will be defined as an object of class [`DAFileCollection`].
+The varible indicated by the `variable name` component will be defined as an object of class [`DAFileCollection`].
 An object of this type will have attributes for each file type generated, where each atttribute is an object of type [`DAFile`].
 In the above example, the variable